 - We continue to accept directive requests via email ([email protected]) and through U.S. mail when original documents must be submitted.
 All completed directives will be returned via U.S. mail.

-10th Judicial District (Courthouse)The 10th Judicial District courthouse remains open and operational.
-People who need to access the courthouse should use door #3 on 3rd Ave. next to the main entrance of the Government Center.
-Although the parking ramp is open, the entrance door near the ramp (#16) is closed.
-Please continue down between the buildings and take right just past the loading dock and enter door #14.
-Once inside, continue down the hall to the security checkpoint.
+10th Judicial District (Courthouse)The 10th Judicial District Anoka County courthouse remains open and operational.
+To access the courthouse, you may enter through the main Government Center doors on Third Avenue.
+Although the parking ramp is open, the entrance door to the Government Center, near the ramp (door #16) is closed.
+Please continue between the buildings and take a right just past the loading dock to enter through door #14.
+Once inside the Government Center, follow the signage and continue down the hallway to the security checkpoint.